Man's World (song)

 "Man's World" is a song recorded, written, and produced by Welsh singer-songwriter Marina for her fifth studio album, Ancient Dreams in a Modern Land (2021).
 The song was also produced by American musician Jennifer Decilveo, who Marina enlisted as part of her effort to work with an all-female production team.
 It was released as the album's lead single on 18 November 2020 by Atlantic Records.
 A stripped-down version of the song was made available the next month.
 Atlantic commissioned two remixes of the song, which were produced by Muna and Empress Of featuring Pabllo Vittar, and released in 2021.
 "Man's World" is a midtempo alternative pop track with a piano-driven beat and a dreamy sound.
-Its lyrics criticize history's oppressive treatment of women and minority groups, and Marina states that she no longer wishes to live in a world exclusively led by men.
+Its lyrics criticise history's oppressive treatment of women and minority groups, and Marina states that she no longer wishes to live in a world exclusively led by men.

 The song received positive reviews from music critics, and Marina's fulfillment of her promise to work with all-females on the track was commonly discussed.
 Commercially, "Man's World" entered New Zealand's Hot 40 Singles chart and reached the lower positions of the United Kingdom's downloads and sales component charts, compiled by the Official Charts Company.
 The accompanying music video for the song was released the same day as the song and directed by Alexandra Gavillet.
 Filmed in Simi Valley, California, it features the singer performing evocative choreography with a troupe of similarly dressed dancers and was inspired by the works of the neoclassicism movement.